 St Kilda Rd Melbourne VIC 3004

-As per illion’s Complaints Handling Procedure we will address complaints as quickly and efficiently as possible.
+As per illion’s complaint handling policy we will address complaints as quickly and efficiently as possible.
 We encourage any concerns to be raised to us as soon as they are identified in order for us to be able to respond appropriately and avoid a matter escalating unnecessarily.
-We will endeavour to acknowledge receipt of a complaint within two business days and then provide a written response within 30 days (provided that we have all necessary information).
+We will endeavour to acknowledge receipt of a complaint within two business days and then provide a written response within 30 days (provided we have all necessary information).
 In cases where further information, assessment or investigation is required, we will seek to agree on an acceptable alternative time frame.

-The outcome of a complaint is highly reliant on the nature of the issue and when the issue arose but may include an apology for a disruption or shortcoming in the service provided.
-Whatever the outcome maybe we note that if a complaint relating to our actions continues to be unresolved or is not resolved satisfactorily there may be the option to escalate the matter to:
+The outcome of a complaint is highly reliant on the nature of the issue and how/when it arose but may include an apology for a disruption or shortcoming in the service provided by illion or resupplying the service.
+If a complaint relating to illion’s actions continues to be unresolved or is not resolved satisfactorily there may be the option to refer the matter to:

 - the Australian Financial Complaints Authority (AFCA).
-AFCA is a free and independent complaint resolution service that may be available to individuals and small businesses using iODS.
+AFCA is a free and independent complaint resolution service that may be available to individuals and small businesses using iODS; or

-Please note all parties in the CDR process (data holders and data recipients) will be members of AFCA or a similar external dispute resolution scheme.
+Please note all organisations in the CDR process (Data Holders / Data Recipients and Trusted Advisers) will be members of AFCA or a similar external dispute resolution scheme.

 Notifications about certain events